Jannabie/Niche-Studio-Weirdo/docs/engines/fuzz-inc.md

 1. Click **Browse** next to **DECRYPT KEY FILE** and select `decryptKey.bin` from your game directory.
 2. Click **Browse** next to **GAME EXE** and select the game's main `.exe` file.

-> ⚠️ **Both the key file AND the game `.exe` are required.** The `.exe` provides half of the encryption material.
-If either is missing or wrong, decryption will fail.

 ---